SERCOS III: Unified Communication (UC) Channel

 Every Sercos III-compliant node must support the passing of UC frames through its Sercos III interface.
-Whether a Sercos III node actively makes use of the UC feature is determined by the feature set of the product.
+Whether a Sercos III node actively uses the UC feature is determined by the product's feature set.
 If, for example, the device has an embedded web server, it could make available its IP address for access by other devices.

-A Sercos III network will always pass UC frames, even when cyclic operation has not been initialized.
+A Sercos III network will always pass UC frames, even when the cyclic operation has not been initialized.
 This means that devices always have access to the network for UC messages, as long as the ports are powered.

 Sercos III does not define whether a port should operate in cut-through switching or store-and-forward mode when handling UC frames.
 There are Sercos III products currently on the market that support both modes.
-Likewise, Sercos III does not define whether a port should intelligently process UC telegrams, such as learn the network topology.
+Likewise, Sercos III does not define whether a port should intelligently process UC telegrams, such as learning the network topology.